GitBugKing/GitBugKing-Topic-Modelling-on-Google-Retrieval-History-for-Enhancing-User-Experience/README.md

 | spacy | 3.5.1 | advanced natural language processing. |
 | matplotlib | 3.7.1 | creating static, animated, and interactive visualizations. |

+Project Introduction:
+The whole project is a Sensemaking project which is aming to develop a Google Chrome extension for enhancing user retrieval experience.
+The research of whold Sensemaking project could be seperated as front-end and back-end parts.